Confused about how to compute and pay your SSS contributions properly?

 At non-bank payment centers, queues can get long right after office hours and every 15th and 30th of the month, when people receive their salary and pay bills.

-To avoid wasting time in long lines, pay contribution on an early weekday morning when fewer people are transacting, and you’re likely to be among the first in line.
+To avoid wasting time in long lines, pay a contribution on an early weekday morning when fewer people transact, and you’re likely to be among the first in line.

 4. Choose your payment channel wisely

-If you plan to avail of an SSS benefit or loan soon, it’s better to pay your contribution at an SSS branch since it will go directly to the system and will be processed faster.
+If you plan to avail of an SSS benefit or loan soon, paying your contribution at an SSS branch is better since it will go directly to the system and be processed faster.
 Your contribution may get posted within 24 hours.
 However, be ready to wait up to 3-4 hours in line when you visit the branch during a busy time.

 Banks are not faring any better.
 Lines are perpetually long in major banks like BPI at any time of the day.
-Try your luck at a smaller bank like Security Bank where lines are usually short (or none at all), though you can pay only if you have a bank account there.
+Try your luck at a smaller bank like Security Bank, where lines are usually short (or none), though you can pay only if you have a bank account.

 5. Consider making advance payments